User Guide (Latest)

 AI Workbench has built-in support for VS Code.
 Sometimes it can take a long time for VS Code to install and initialize inside the project container.
 Try opening the VS Code app again.
 To prevent AI Workbench from shutting down the container when VS Code fails to start, start another app like JupyterLab first.

 If VS Code fails to find or connect to the container, verify that you have correctly configured VS Code for AI Workbench.
 Both Podman and Windows require configuration.
-For instructions, see VS Code.
+For instructions, see VS Code in AI Workbench.